Rookie Ball Rules

 - No player shall be allowed to play the same position for the entire game and every player should play an infield position at least one (1) inning per game.

-- A player will be allowed to play a combination of two (1) total innings at pitcher and (1) total inning as a first baseman.
+- A player will be allowed to play a maximum combination of two (2) total innings at pitcher and first base in one game.

 - Keep good records of positions played by each player on your team to ensure minimum playing time requirements are met and that all players have played equally in all skilled positions.